 Chinese food is famous the world over and with good reason.
 In Beijing, we generally found the food to be greasy but we dug in all the same sampling as much of the dishes as we could.
 We couldn’t visit Beijing without trying Beijing Duck, certainly worth seeking out.

 Zoos are not my favourite place, they are sad places and I don’t like to support them.
 However, I had never seen a panda in real life and took the opportunity to do so when we found ourselves, by chance, walking by Beijing Zoo.
 Baby pandas played in an enclosure with a glass front, while the adults were kept in an open enclosure area in the back.

-If you’ve ever wanted to try snake, scorpion, cockroaches, starfish, crickets or any other number of strange snacks then this is the place to do it.
+If you’ve ever wanted to try snake, scorpion, cockroaches, starfish, crickets or any other number of strange snacks then Donghuamen Night Market is certainly the place to do it.
 It’s all deep fried and really doesn’t taste that bad, honest!

 9. Lama Temple

-The Lama temple is a very active Buddhist temple in Beijing.
+The Lama temple or Yonghe Temple is a very active Buddhist temple in Beijing.
 Locals come to worship here daily and it’s a hive of activity.
-Inside is an 18metre high sandalwood Buddha Statue, which was entered into the Guinness Book of Records back in 1990 and is certified as the world’s largest Buddha statue carved out of a single tree.
+Inside is an 18 metre high sandalwood Buddha Statue, which was entered into the Guinness Book of Records back in 1990 and is certified as the world’s largest Buddha statue carved out of a single tree.